jakobreuter/personality-predictor/effect_house_implementation.md

 ## Overview

-This guide shows how to implement the personality predictor in TikTok Effect House using a simplified version of the decision tree logic.
+This guide shows how to implement the personality predictor in TikTok Effect House using the decision tree logic with our 16 empowering female personas.

 ## Step 1: Set Up Variables